Flooding and drainage FAQs

 - Flash flooding - is the most common type of flooding in Port Stephens.
 It is caused by heavy rainfall that exceeds the capacity of the drainage network resulting in flooding that happens quickly and with little warning.

-- River flooring - caused by heavy rainfall in rivers that causes high water levels to spill into nearby floodplains.
+- River flooding - caused by heavy rainfall in rivers that causes high water levels to spill into nearby floodplains.

 - Storm surge - caused by coastal storms that result in elevated water levels, severe winds and large waves.